top of page

 and homelessness find and maintain housing, access medical and behavioral healthcare, participate in safety net and social programs, attain nutritious food, and connect with our community partners for access to complementary programs that treat the whole person.

-Today, we are renovating a new center at 800 A Street in San Rafael, with a move-in date set for 2024.
+Today, we are engaged in a robust capital campaign to purchase and renovate a new state-of-the-art health center at 800 A Street in San Rafael.
 The new facility will reflect our commitment to and respect for our clients, and enable us to evolve with the needs of Marin County’s vulnerable children, families, seniors, and individuals experiencing homelessness and economic insecurity.

 Why Ritter Center Needs to Expand